drazioti/Carmichael/code_for_MSPP/c_code/parallel/README.md

-#  C/C++ implementation of Product Subset Problem and application for finding Carmichael numbers with many primes
+#  C/C++ parallel implementation of Product Subset Problem and application for finding Carmichael numbers with many primes

 ![GPLv2][]